Blog Post Categories

 - Ensure you have cleaning materials soaps, sponges, wiping cloths near the sink and that there is a plentiful supply, and use them to clean before the housesitter takes over.
 If you set the standard you want the housesitter to maintain while you are away, you will show them exactly what you expect them to maintain.
 Show by example.
 It is the best method.

-Following these tips serves two purposes, it means that your own things are safely put away and they are where they should be, and you have created a ‘clean and clutter free standard’ you want the housesitter to maintain.
+Following these tips serves two purposes, it means that your own things are safely put away and they are where they should be, and you have created a ‘clean and clutter free standard’ that you want the housesitter to maintain.

 3. Manage key areas for the housesitters stay – bedroom, kitchen and bathroom

 However, grand or modest your home the key and vital areas should be clean and presentable and welcoming your housesitters.
-Set them a standard you want them to maintain in your absence, and above all they need some dedicated space e.g their own bedroom.
+Set them a standard you want them to maintain in your absence, and above all they need some dedicated space e.g. their own bedroom.

 Bedroom – Prepare a bedroom for the housesitter, making sure there is clean linen and somewhere for them to put their things.